 Step 2: Fill the kettle with water till the full-level mark — leave a little gap for the lime or lemon juice.
 The brown stains should all be below the water level.
 Do not go over the FULL-level mark as hot water may spill out of the kettle when boiling.

-Step 3: Add about 3 tablespoons of concentrated lime/lemon juice (depending on the size of the kettle and also the concentration of the acidic juice) to the water and put the electric kettle to boil.
+Step 3: Add a few tablespoons of lime/lemon juice (depending on the size of the kettle and also the concentration of the acidic juice) to the water and put the electric kettle to boil.
 It is safer to let the water boil fully than to peek inside to check the progress when it is boiling — the 100°C steam can cause second-degree burns.

 Once the boiling is completed, the cleaning is done!
 In my case, one cleaning can last at least a month.
 And by doing regular cleaning, I won't have to see any stains at all.